Sam Pilgrim

 Sam Pilgrim (born 4 June 1990) is a professional freeride mountain biker who also makes YouTube videos.
 He was an FMB World Tour overall winner in 2013, becoming the first European athlete to win the competition since its establishment in 2010.

 Early life

-Pilgrim was born in Colchester, Essex, England and began riding mountain bikes at the age of 9 and quickly won his first competition the Filthy 48.
+Pilgrim was born in Colchester, Essex, England and began riding mountain bikes at the age of 9 and quickly won his first competition, the Filthy 48.
 In 2007, he competed in his first international competition season, and at only 17 years old, he quickly became a fan favorite winning his first major competition at King of Dirt in Austria.

 Sponsors

-He is sponsored by Canyon, Motul, GoPro, Swatch, TSG, Halo Wheels, and Ergon.
+He is sponsored by Canyon, Motul, GoPro, Swatch, TSG, Halo Wheels, Aertime and Ergon.

 Achievement

 Pilgrim has won dozens of FMB competitions such as Red Bull District Ride in 2011, competing in Dew Tour, various Crankworx events, and the X-Games.
 He placed 3rd overall in 2011 in the FMB World Tour.
 He placed 5th overall in 2012 in the FMB World Tour Rankings and 6th overall in 2010.